maldahleh-archive/TradeMyTesla/README.md

 # TradeMyTesla

-Trade My Tesla is an iOS 11 application designed to demonstrate Apple's new CoreML framework.
+Trade My Tesla is an iOS 11 application designed to demonstrate Apple's CoreML framework.

 Project from Paul Hudson's iOS book